 I love a good to-do list and a calendared week, with time planned to maximize ALL I need to get done.
 This approach is productive, yes, but not always in flow.
 I can power through simple tasks, but when it comes to the truly deep work of creating, writing, and strategizing, I find I often get stuck or run out of steam just when I need to be at my best.

 Leaning more into the making of art and design in my days, as I work to launch a wallpaper line this fall, I needed a fresh approach to routine.
-Craving a bit more freedom and play to keep connected to my creative energy while developing patterns and redesigning my website, while also still continuing the strategy and business development side of my work, means that I need to wear many hats during the week.
+I’d been craving more freedom and play to keep connected to my creative energy while also tackling other tasks throughout the week—developing patterns, redesigning my website, and continuing the strategy and business development side of my work.

 Using a bit of design thinking, I revamped my routine to blend the productivity and comfort of a schedule with the play and intuition of an art practice.
 This new routine allows each week to look a bit different, with an intentional mix of creative time, work time, and even some rest time to recharge.